Eurasian beaver

 Castor fiber

-The Eurasian or European beaver was once widespread in Great Britain and Europe but was hunted across its range for its fur and for its musk scented secretions, called castoreum.
-It was extinct in Britain by the 16th century and the Eurasian population was just 1 200 individuals in 1900.
-Since then, the population has partially recovered and there have been successful reintroductions to Scotland, parts of France, southern Germany and Austria.
-In Nov 2016 the Scottish population was formally recognised as a native species.
+The Eurasian or European beaver was once widespread in Great Britain and Europe but was hunted across its range for its fur, meat, and castoreum, a secretion from scent glands.
+It was extinct in England and Wales by the 12th or 13th century, and in Scotland by the 16th century.
+By 1900, the European population numbered only about 1,200 individuals.
+Since then, the population has partially recovered, with successful reintroductions in Scotland, parts of France, southern Germany and Austria.
+The first licenced release of beavers into the wild in Britain, however, was the Scottish Beaver Trial, which began in May 2009.

 Head-body length: 75 – 90cm